 - shared understanding of drivers

 Not all arguments raised are objections.
-Distinguish between objections, which always reveal useful information, and other arguments that are based only on assumption or preference.
+Distinguish between objections, which always reveal useful information, and other arguments that are based only on assumptions, or a personal preference or opinion.

-A concern is an assumption that doing something (even in the absence of objections) might stand in the way of (more) effective response to an organizational driver.
+A concern is an assumption – or opinion – that doing something (even in the absence of objections) might stand in the way of (more) effective response to an organizational driver.

-If you are in doubt whether you have an objection or a concern, check with others if they think it qualifies as an objection.
+If in doubt about whether you have an objection or a concern, be proactive and check with others to see what they think too. (see Test Arguments Qualify as Objections).